An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 First found in Bavaria, where this family became a prominent contributor to the development of the district from ancient times.
 Always prominent in social affairs, the name became an integral part of that turbulent region as it emerged to form alliances with other families within the Feudal System and the nation.

 This web page shows only a small excerpt of our Aschauer research.
-Another 187 words(13 lines of text) covering the year 1794 is included under the topic Early Aschauer History in all our PDF Extended History products.
+Another 233 words(17 lines of text) covering the years 179 and 1794 are included under the topic Early Aschauer History in all our PDF Extended History products.

 The great European flow of migration to North America, which began in the middle of the 17th century and continued into the 20th century, was particularly attractive to those from Bavaria who wished to escape either poverty or religious persecution.
 For many Bavarian tenant farmers, the chance to own their own land was a major incentive.
 So the widespread colonization of the United States began in 1650, when many immigrants from Germany settled in pockets in Pennsylvania, Texas, New York, Illinois, and California.
 In Canada, German settlement centered in Ontario and the prairie provinces.
 Among those of this surname listed in various historical records were: